transalte/transalte.github.io/_docs/aasp_L02_velocity.md

  [![Velocity Sensitivity Example 02](/assets/img/aasp_velSen_02.png)*Velocity Sensitivity Example 02*](/assets/img/aasp_velSen_02.png)

  The final inlet of `scale` is being used to add a concave, or convex, curve to the previously linear mapping.
 The **@classic 0** argument, provides control over that curve, **1** being linear, **< 0** logarithmic and **> 1** exponential.

-The effects of this curvature are easily heard when applied to the velocity modulation of and envelope modulating a filter frequency.
+ The effects of this curvature are easily heard when applied to the modulation of a filter's frequency via a velocity sensitive envelope.

 ## Further Research
 Look into existing synths (hardware or software) for examples of where, and how, velocity can be utilised.